 Your Rights in an Arizona Bicycle Accident

 Arizona is among the top ten most dangerous states for bicyclists, so you should know what to expect in case of an accident.
 Almost 90 percent of all bicycle accidents occur in Phoenix and other densely populated cities, with evenings and late nights being the most dangerous times on any given day.
-If you’ve been hurt in a bicycle accident, your first priority should be to apply first aid and seek out medical treatment, as with any crash.
+If you’ve been hurt in a bicycle accident, your first priority should be to seek out medical treatment, as with any crash.
 After that, you’ll want to take photos, gather testimonies, and call the police, treating it like you would a collision between two cars.
 Avoid apologizing during this process, even if it feels disingenuous, as saying sorry can effectively be equated to admitting fault, which can hurt your ability to get full compensation later.

 Legal Protection for Bicyclists

 Fortunately, Arizona traffic law applies to bicyclists like any other motorist.
 This means that bicycle riders have all the same duties as other drivers on the road and can be cited for similar causes, such as running red lights, disregarding traffic signs, and failing to bike in an appropriate lane.
 However, that duty goes both ways; other drivers have a responsibility to know relevant biker laws and drive safely around you, and as such, you enjoy many of the same protections that any other vehicle would.

 There are, of course, exceptions to how laws affect bicyclists and other considerations that are unique to bicycle accident cases, which is why it’s essential to talk to an experienced bicycle accident attorney in Arizona about local traffic policy.